ejboettcher/ScienceSat_MommyStyle/lessons/Sodium.md

 Make sure everyone is wearing safety glasses

 ***DO NOT TOUCH*** the sodium when it is in the water.
-Did I mention it gets really really hot?
+It gets really really hot?
 You will burn yourself.

 ## References
 * [PH Defined](https://en.wikipedia.org/wiki/PH)